Amiga Foreverby Cloanto

 DISCUSSION

-• System and application settings referring to screen modes other than NTSC or PAL should be temporarily changed to NTSC or PAL modes.
+• System and application settings referring to screen modes other than NTSC or PAL should be reset or temporarily changed to NTSC or PAL modes.
+You may need to do this both inside the Amiga Screen Prefs and inside individual programs (unless they inherit the Workbench screen mode, which is a common default).
 This is because the RTG display mode IDs of the new Amiga will be different than the ones of the original Amiga.
 Some programs, and even the operating system, are known to crash if they cannot use the desired screen mode.
 This could make it impossible to boot immediately after the configuration is moved to the emulation.

 • Manually examine the contents of Startup-Sequence, user-startup and WBStartup.
 Screen promotion programs may have to have their settings changed.
 TCP/IP and other network-related configurations will also need to be changed.